N

 Despite what some might call ‘hysteria’ that prevailed at the time of the introduction of the anti-bullying laws and the expectation of the Fair Work Commission (the Commission) that it may receive some 3,500 bullying related applications per month the reality is that far fewer complaints of bullying have been received by the Commission and it has not stopped employees resorting to other avenues of redress such as workers compensation and adverse action.
 These other avenues are likely to be more attractive as a potential financial remedy is available.

-Wednesday 24 September 2014 / by John Van de Poll posted in Insurance
+Wednesday 24 September 2014 posted in Insurance

 S54 of the Insurance Contracts Act 1984 (Cth) may well be the bane of all insurers as it is really a double-edged sword.
 In essence, it prevents an Insurer from relying on a breach of a policy condition to deny a claim because the insured has committed a particular act, error or omission (after the policy is entered into) which did not cause or contribute to the loss.
 However, the insurer may instead, reduce the claim to the extent of the prejudice it has suffered.
 If the act, error or omission caused or contributed to the loss, then the insurer can refuse to pay the claim.